supertokens/hacking-with-supertokens/e005-solid-supertokens/notes.md

 ## Goals for today

-- Integrate Solid with SuperTokens, using email/password
+- OIDC
+  - Create some buttons for social media login
-- Make it look halfway-decent :)
+  - Make them work